Mark Harrington (painter)

-Mark Harrington (born 19 May 1952) is an American-born Europe-based painter who has exhibited widely in Europe and the United States since the early 1990s.
+Mark Harrington (born 1952) is an American-born Europe-based painter who has exhibited widely in Europe and the United States since the early 1990s.

 Biography

 Mark Harrington was born in 1952 in Bakersfield, California, moving to the Bay Area during infancy.
-His close contact as a child with the author and critic, Allan Temko, continued until the latter's death in 2004.
 Harrington's father, Richard Harrington, was an architect and craftsman-builder whose influence in the rendering of materials and appreciation of architectural space was pronounced.
 His mother, Donna Raffety Smith, remarried in 1959 to Abstract-Expressionist painter Hassel Smith, moving with her two sons to an apple orchard near Sebastopol in Sonoma county, north of San Francisco.

 The influence upon Harrington of Hassel Smith was pronounced from childhood and deepened immeasurably.
 The family settled in the Sebastopol area for several years, making an important sea journey for a sojourn in Mousehole, Cornwall (England) during 1962-63, then moving to Los Angeles in 1965 for one year where Harrington formed an early friendship with the painter John Altoon.
 The family emigrated permanently to Bristol, England in 1966.

 Harrington attended art school in Sheffield (1971–75), gaining BA Hons in Sculpture with Art History.
 He pursued graduate studies at University of Reading (1975–77) gaining M.A. in English Literature with a dissertation on the origins of twentieth-century art criticism.
 He met the British German-based painter Jon Groom as a student at Sheffield.

 After a two-year period as a stonemason in England and France (church restoration), followed by sculptural propsmaking and assistant art direction for the British Film Institute, Harrington became a lecturer and department leader at Portsmouth College of Art and Design from 1979 to 1990.
 During this decade he met and was influenced by the painter Sean Scully.

 He established a European annexe for PCAD in Barcelona in 1989 and was resident in Catalonia until the mid-1990s.
 Harrington resigned from his English teaching post in 1990 and was active in painting and furniture-making at his Palo Alto studio in the north of Barcelona from 1990 to late 1994.
 He resumed teaching in Norway in 1994, taking a position as amanuensis and later professor for painting at Vestlandets Kunstakademi, Bergen (1994–97).

 Harrington became the founding Director for Nordland Kunst og- Filmskole at Kabelvåg in the Lofoten Islands, 1997-99.
 He received a residency stipend from the culture department of the city of Munich in 1999-2000, at Villa Waldberta on the Starnbergersee.
 In 2004 he met the LA-based painter, Lucas Reiner, sharing a period of experimentation in copperplate etching.